minetest/minetest/doc/compiling/windows.md

 1. Click **Next**
 1. Select the vcpkg toolchain file, e.g. `C:/Program Files/Microsoft Visual Studio/2022/Community/VC/vcpkg/scripts/buildsystems/vcpkg.cmake`.
 1. Click Finish
-1. Wait until CMake generates the cache file (this may take about 10-30 minutes, depending on your device)
+1. Wait until CMake generates the cache file (this may take up to 45 minutes, depending on your device)
 1. If there are any errors, solve them and hit **Configure**
 1. Click **Generate**
 1. Click **Open Project**